subvisual/blog/pages/posts/2016/04-april/76-ruby-bits-br-enumerators.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/142/image@2x.jpg
 tags:
   - development
+intro: "Welcome back to the world of `Enumerable` my friend.
+As Rubyists we are used to"
 ---

 Welcome back to the world of `Enumerable` my friend.
 As Rubyists we are used to